Desert Journey, Daily Bread:

 Payment is non-refundable and due upon registration.

-, please write me and we can arrange for a discount, payment plan, or scholarship.
+If you are in a situation of financial stress, please write me and we can arrange for a discount, payment plan, or scholarship.
 (If you wish to help make more scholarships possible, just check the "benefactor" rate below.)

 Conversation, community, and privacy